ptsteadman/notebook/stories/a-quiet-new-voice.md

 felt competent almost al of the time.

-Feyerabend felt unusually alone when she got back to her room in the guest hosue.
-She knew that she had the option of drinking and playing cards with colleagues downstairs, but consciously decided against it.
+Feyerabend felt unusually alone when she got back to her room in the guest house.
+She knew that she had the option of drinking and playing cards with her colleagues downstairs, but consciously decided against it.
 She comforted herself with the fact that in her old age, it would probably be possible to fall fully and deeply in love with a computer program.
 She did deserve love, she